prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-banneradunit-ios.md

 Parameters is a sub class of BannerAdUnit.
 Create a new Parameters class to define the parameters of the video ad unit.
 Parameters contain the OpenRTB video attributes.

-`api: [int] or [enum]`: OpenRTB placement
+`api: [int]`: OpenRTB placement

 **Parameters**

-Array of integers or enum representing the supported [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Frameworks.
-While OpenRTB allows additional API Frameworks, they were intentionally left out as they do not make sense in banner context.
-If there is a desire to pass API Frameworks that are not represented as an enum within Parameters, they can be passed as an integer, where Prebid SDK will pass Prebid Server whatever is present:
+Array of integers or a predefined constant representing the supported [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Frameworks.
+While OpenRTB allows additional API Frameworks, they were intentionally left out as constants since they do not make sense in a banner context.
+If there is a desire to pass API Frameworks that are not represented as a constants within Parameters, they can be passed an integer, where Prebid SDK will pass Prebid Server whatever is present:

+* `3` or `Signals.Api.MRAID_1` : MRAID-1 support signal
-* `5` or `Signals.Api.MARAID_2` : MRAID-2
+* `5` or `Signals.Api.MRAID_2` : MRAID-2 support signal
-* `6` or `Signals.Api.MARAID_3` : MRAID-3
+* `6` or `Signals.Api.MRAID_3` : MRAID-3 support signal
+* `7` or `Signals.Api.OMID_1` :  signals OMSDK support

 ## Methods